setap-group-b/to-do-list/docs/index.md

    2. If the model is identical, mention that.

+  You can find a link to our architectural model [Here...](https://placehold.co/600x400)

 ### Chapter 3: Implementation (40%)

-   1. 3-5 minute demo of the prototype
+   1. 3-5 minute demo of the prototype (15%)

    2. Link to Github repository including code + code documentation

+   3. Evidence of version control and code documentation (15%)

-   3. 1 page discussion of implementation issues met
+   4. Brief discussion of any implementation issues encountered  and the ways they were overcome

 ### Chapter 4: Testing (40%)

    1. Unit testing available on GitHub for all units of code

+   2. Test plan for the system covering all units of code (20%)

+   3. A link to the automated test cases that cover this test plan (20%)

-   2. Complete test plan covering all functional requirements
+   4. Complete test plan covering all functional requirements

 ### Chapter 5: Analysis (10%)